AxonFramework/extension-cosmosdb/README.md

 ## Getting started

-The [reference guide](https://docs.axoniq.io) contains a separate chapter for all the extensions.
-The Cosmos DB extension description can be found [here](https://docs.axoniq.io/reference-guide/extensions/cosmosdb).
-This extension only contains a token store and thus is helpful when building projections in Cosmos DB.
+This extension only contains a [token store](https://docs.axoniq.io/axon-framework-reference/development/events/event-processors/streaming/#token-store) and thus is helpful when building projections in Cosmos DB.\

 ## Receiving help